-Summer 2021 financial aid processesing has begun.
+Summer 2022 financial aid processing has begun.
 Details on how to apply for summer aid are found on our Summer Financial Aid page.

-If you submitted the Free Application for Federal Student Aid (FAFSA) or CA Dream Application (CDA) for the 2021-2022 academic year, you should receive an acknowledgement or To Do List email from our office beginning December 2, 2020.
+If you submitted the Free Application for Federal Student Aid (FAFSA) or CA Dream Act Application (CADAA) for the 2022-2023 academic year, you should receive an acknowledgement or To Do List email from our office beginning November 29, 2021.

-You may have To Do List items to complete before your 2021-2022 financial aid file can be reviewed.
+You may have To Do List items to complete before your 2022-2023 financial aid file can be reviewed.
 If so, you will receive an email notification from our office.
 Please submit items as soon as possible.
-We expect to begin reviewing complete files in January in preparation for 2021-2022 Award Offers.
+Students will be able to complete the majority of forms and upload required documents through MyFA Forms.
+We expect to begin reviewing complete files starting in January in preparation for 2022-2023 financial aid award offers.

-Newly admitted students with complete To Do Lists and complete file reviews can expect 2021-2022 award offers to be viewable in MySSU in February 2021.
-If you receive a preliminary award letter, make sure all of your To Do List items are complete in order to receive an official award letter.
-Students who still have Preliminary awards as of June 1 will be canceled.
-After June 1, financial aid will be awarded only once all To Do List items have been submitted and reviewed.
+Newly admitted students without eligibility issues can expect a 2022-2023 award offer to be viewable in MySSU starting March 2022.
+If you receive a preliminary award offer make sure all of your To Do List items are complete in order to receive an official award offer notification.
+Students who still have a preliminary award as of June 1st will have their financial aid offer canceled.
+After June 1st financial aid will be awarded once To Do List items have been submitted and reviewed.

-If you are a US citizen or eligible non-citizen, file your 2021-2022 Free Application for Federal StudentAid (FAFSA) at FAFSA.gov to apply for federal, state, and CSU programs.
+If you are a U.S. citizen or eligible non-citizen, file your 2022-2023 FAFSA at FAFSA.gov to apply for federal, state, and CSU programs.

 Filing the FAFSA is FREE.
 There are companies that may solicit payment from you to file the FAFSA on your behalf, but in most cases this is a waste of your money.
 If you are asked to give a credit card number or make any kind of payment to complete or file the FAFSA, beware.
 More information on filing the Free Application for Federal Student Aid can be found in our How to Apply section of our website.